hsk/gomaj/README.md

 # GomaJ Programming Language

-GomaJ is AltJ, namely, GomaJ is a translator for the Java programming language.
+GomaJ(beta) is tiny AltJ, namely, GomaJ is a very simple limited translator for the Java programming language.

 This compiler made by OCaml, OCamlYacc and OCamlLex.